joshbegley/nyt-latest/README.md

 **The Briefing: Liverpool 2 Wolves 1 - Was Florian Wirtz goal worth the wait?
-Are set-pieces still a concern?**\
+Are set pieces still a concern?**\
 `The Athletic's writers break down the key talking points from Saturday's game at Anfield`\
 https://nytimes.com/athletic/6919572/2025/12/27/liverpool-wolves-premier-league-analysis/